 The United States prints it’s paper money on a blend of cotton and polyester fibers with very little tree pulp that is normally used in paper.
 This is for durability reasons and to help prevent counterfeiting.

-The exact formula is a closely guarded secret, and there are an ever evolving amount of security features in these bills.
+The exact formula is a closely guarded secret, but there are an ever evolving amount of security features in these bills.

 2. Currency bills are dirty.

-This goes for every nation on earth that has a form of paper money, this currency collects everything it comes in contact with.
-Whether it’s dirty hands, drugs, or any surfaces it came in contact with, the currency stays in circulation for more than 18 months.
+This goes for every nation on earth that has a form of paper money, and this currency collects everything it comes in contact with.
+Money touches dirty hands, drugs, and any number of random surfaces.
+The currency then stays in circulation for more than 18 months.

 Imagine how many germs could be all over your bills!

 3. The United States Secret Service was created to police and prevent counterfeiting.